-We experienced significant delays in receiving some information from Robbins.
-It took two months to receive documentation concerning one expenditure involving a voided check.
-Other information was never provided, despite repeated attempts over several months to obtain the information.
-The Village was not able to provide us with complete financial results of its audits for the year ended April 30, 2010, and the year ended April 30, 2009.
+We experienced significant difficulty in receiving some information from Robbins.
+The Village was not able to provide us with complete financial results of its audits for the year ended April 30, 2011, the year ended April 30, 2010, and the year ended April 30, 2009.
 The complete results of these audits represent corroborating evidential matter to satisfy ourselves that those results had no direct effect on the financial statement presented in this report.
 The Village also did not provide an attorney representation letter from its attorney showing current litigation and the potential affect that litigation might have on the monies in the Village's MEDF account.